soilwater/fdk/ForecastDualKc_v0.2/docs/documentation.md

 Variable|Units|Description
 :---|:---:|:---
 `surfaceSoilMoistureObs`|mm|Observed soil moisture in the surface layer.
-The amount of water needs to be observed in the same soil depth selected in the model
-`rootzoneSoilMoistureObs`|mm|Observed soil moisture in the surface layer.
-The amount of water needs to be observed in the same soil depth selected in the model
+`rootzoneSoilMoistureObs`|mm|Observed soil moisture in the rootzone layer.
 `canopyCoverObs`|%|Observed green canopy cover

 <a name="technical-description"></a>